Promoting your brand during the holiday season requires you to develop marketing strategies in advance

 - Invest in research.
 Gain the most valuable insights.

 - Create a content calendar to help everyone stay on track.

 By implementing an agile, flexible, and resilient go-to-market framework, you can adapt.
 Finally, iterate.
-Don’t be hesitant to put a campaign to the test; keep repeating and learning as you go.
+Don’t be hesitant to put a campaign to the test.
+Keep repeating and learning as you go.

 3) Have fun with your pitches

 It’s not easy to get the attention of editors, especially during these hectic months.
 Editors receive an avalanche of product pitches during the holiday season, so it’s critical to craft a pitch that will pique their interest.
 What benefit does your product provide to customers?
 Why is your product superior to the competitors and what makes it the ideal Christmas gift?
 To ensure that editors remember your product, highlight its merits in a pleasant, engaging way.
 There are plenty of Christmas themes to choose from, including stocking stuffers, secret Santa must-haves, and more.
-Don’t be scared to think outside the box to make your goods stand out among the crowd.
+Don’t be scared to think outside the box to make your goods stand out from the crowd.

 4) Capitalize on holiday themes

 No one appreciates a Scrooge over the holidays, even when it comes to advertising and branding.
 Don’t be stingy with your marketing budget over the Christmas season.
 This is the moment to create brand associations between traditional holiday themes and your company, so come up with a snappy tagline that incorporates the sentiments of the holiday.
 While you should avoid being cheesy if this isn’t your traditional brand voice, you can definitely use Christmas stereotypes to create a positive message.
 In this way, you can position your brand as the perfect place to shop during the holidays.